 Preheat oven to 400°F.

 Wash 1 red bell pepper and slice the top off.
-I was making a couple of dishes on the morning I took these shots, so you see other colored peppers as well.
-Using a knife, carefully remove ‘innards’ with a knife, like shown below:
+I was making a couple of dishes on the morning I took these shots, so you see other cut shapes.
+But for this recipe, you will need to slice the pepper into thin slices.